OpenMOOC/documentation/demostrator.rst

 Production Details
 ------------------

-This system is proposed for demo environment only.
-This system with this deployment isn't prepared to support a true MOOC course with millions of users, but is very usable for until 20 or 30 concurrent users.
+This system is proposed for a demo environment only.
+This system with this deployment isn't prepared to support a true MOOC course with millions of users, but it works fine for at least 20 or 30 concurrent users.